mattshiel/NFA-regexp-engine/README.md

 ### Shunting Yard Algorithm
 To solve the issue of converting infix to postfix notation I used the shunting yard algoritm.
+This algorithm respects the operator precedences too.

+For the conversion there are two strings, the input and the output.
+A stack structure is used to hold the operators not yet added to the output queue eg. +, -, ×, ?
+I used Map to store all the special characters and their precedences.
+I then implemented the rules for the algorithm.

+These can be found here: https://en.wikipedia.org/wiki/Shunting-yard_algorithm

+## Thomson's Construction
+I followed Thomson's construction to help build the NFA.
+As learnt from Dr. Cox's article on this, NFAs, DFAs and regular expressions all have the same computational power.
+Unlike Dr. Cox's implementation in C however I did not try to add a DFA implementation and simply stuck to the NFAs.

+> The NFA for a regular expression is built up from partial NFAs for each subexpression with a different construction for each operator.

+ie. The overall NFA is made up from lots of smaller NFA fragments.

 ## References